 Basically, if the money was spent on a date, on a vacation or on a gift for the new lover, it’s dissipation.

-Alleging dissipation is a very formal process.
+Alleging dissipation of assets in a divorce is a very formal process.
 The Illinois statute requires:

 “[A] notice of intent to claim dissipation shall be given no later than 60 days before trial or 30 days after discovery closes, whichever is later;